Can Affiliates Replace Search Marketing Firms?

 heart.png heart.png heart.png

-8 thoughts on “Can Affiliates Replace Search Marketing Firms?”
+8 Replies to “Can Affiliates Replace Search Marketing Firms?”

 1. I’ve often made this argument, and the only arguments I hear against it are that you are giving up control of your brand to people who don’t necessarily have loyalty to you AND you’re giving away too much in the low hanging fruit of brand terms.
 Both of these issues can be solved by handling brand terms yourself and letting affiliate do the rest IMHO.